5 min read

 This year and further into the future, advertising models will continue to shift toward digital media, social media advertising, and influencer marketing as well.

-“That's why digital leaders across industries tell us they plan to spend, on average, 25% more on digital marketing in 2021.
+“That's why digital leaders across industries tell us they plan to spend, on average, 25% more on digital marketing.
 And 25% is just the average — some plan to spend significantly more”

 Kevin Alansky, Chief Marketing Officer at Higher Logic